underscoreio/essential-slick/src/pages/5-data_modelling.md

 However it is useful to remember that we can provide our own functions for more elaborate packaging and unpackaging of rows.
 We will see this in one of the exercises in this chapter.

+In this section we've looked at the details of projections.
+In general, though, the `mapTo` macro is sufficient for many situations.

 ### Tuples versus Case Classes